 Radiation therapy is treatment that uses high-energy rays to kill cancer cells or shrink tumors.
 External beam radiation aims radiation at the cancer from outside the body.
-Liver cancer cells can be killed by radiation, but this treatment can't be used at very high doses because normal liver tissue is killed, too.
+Liver cancer cells can be killed by radiation, but this treatment can't be used at very high doses because it kills normal liver tissue, too.
 This type of radiation may be used to shrink a liver tumor or to relieve symptoms like pain, but it is not used as often as other local treatments such as ablation or embolization.

 Before your treatments start, the radiation team will take careful measurements to figure out the correct angles for aiming the radiation beams and the proper dose of radiation.
 Having the treatment is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.
 Most often, radiation treatments are given 5 days a week for several weeks.